Ukraine’s Zelensky wants to end a war in the east. His problem: No one agrees how to do it.

 “It would be impossible for parliament to approve a special status for Donbas,” she said.
 “Society would just march on parliament.
 War is still going on.
 It would be seen as capitulation.”

-Putin disparaged the chances for peace in an interview with Tass news agency last month, after Zelensky of called for revisions to the Minsk Agreements.
+Putin disparaged the chances for peace in an interview with the Tass news agency last month, after Zelensky called for revisions to the Minsk Agreements.

-In comments offensive the many Ukrainians, the Russian president questioned Ukraine’s language and even its identity saying, “We are one and the same people.
-I don't know whether they like this or not but if you look at the reality that is true.
+In comments offensive to many Ukrainians, the Russian president questioned Ukraine’s language and even its identity, saying: “We are one and the same people.
+I don’t know whether they like this or not, but if you look at the reality, that is true.
 You see, we had no difference in our languages until the 11th, 12th and 13th centuries.

 “To talk about today or tomorrow we need to know history, need to know who we are, where do we come from, what unites us,” Putin said.

-Bohdan Bondarenko, analyst with the Center for Policy and Legal Reforms in Ukraine said there was no consensus in the country on what status the separatist regions would have and how to reintegrate them.
+Bohdan Bondarenko, an analyst with the Center of Policy and Legal Reform in Ukraine, said there was no consensus in the country on what status the separatist regions would have and how to reintegrate them.

 “Zelensky has a real desire to solve the problem.
 Let’s imagine that Zelensky gets agreement with Putin.
 Ukrainian society will not accept it.
 Our society will not agree.
-Society is very divided.”
+Society is very divided,” Bondarenko said.

-But he said Russia was losing its appetite to support Donbas and would prefer to see it returned.
+But he said Russia is losing its appetite to support Donbas and would prefer to see it returned.

 “They don’t need this Donbas.
 It’s costing them a lot of money.
 At this point, Donbas is more negative for Putin then positive.
 For Russia, the best thing would be if Donbas was inside Ukraine but with a special status.
 It would be an instrument for destabilization.”

-But industrialized Donbas is an important economic asset to Ukraine, said adviser to the parliamentary committee on Donbas and the occupied territories, Alexey Yakubin.
+But industrialized Donbas is an important economic asset to Ukraine, said an adviser to Kyiv’s parliamentary committee on Donbas and the occupied territories, Alexey Yakubin.
 Opinion polls indicate that Ukrainians want it back, but he said this called for compromise.

 “It’s an opportunity to open a new page in relations with Russia, a huge market for Ukraine.
 But this compromise has its price.
 In my opinion, Russia wants to end this story.
 I think they see Zelensky as a window of opportunity because he’s willing to negotiate.”

-Despite the complications, Zelensky recently set Moscow an unlikely December deadline for peace, in an interview with The Guardian.
+Despite the complications, Zelensky recently set Moscow an unlikely December deadline for peace, speaking in an interview with the Guardian newspaper.

-“He has very good intentions,” said Yakhno.
+“He has very good intentions,” said Yakhno, the political analyst.
 “He wants peace.
 He doesn’t have good advisers.

 “He wants fast results.
 But there is no quick result possible.
-In order to achieve peace you need time,” said Yakhno.
+In order to achieve peace you need time,” she said.